-Banking and capital markets: US Deals 2024 midyear outlook
+Banking and capital markets: US Deals 2025 outlook

 • Achieving size.
 Big banks whose profits expanded as interest rates increased substantially likely will look for strategic options to strengthen their positions and attain additional scale to increase efficiencies.
 These banks will aim to consolidate their presence in key markets, grow their geographic reach and use their scale to invest in technology and innovation.

 • Adding capabilities.
-New and/or deeper and richer capabilities to serve clients are essential if banks are going to tap new streams of revenue.
-Banks are continuously looking for innovative technological assets that broaden their current product and service offering or give them unique capabilities and a strategic advantage.
+Newer, deeper and richer capabilities to serve clients are essential if banks are going to tap new streams of revenue.
+Banks are continuously looking for innovative technological assets that broaden their current product and service offering or that give them unique capabilities and a strategic advantage.

-• Adjusting portfolios.
+• Adjusting portfolio.
 As risk weights and capital charges change, banks will need to explore which assets are non-core and can be put on the block to free up growth capital and improve return profiles.
-These assets may include capital-intensive, low-margin or high-risk businesses and non-strategic geographies.
+These assets may include capital-intensive, low-margin or high-risk businesses as well as non-strategic geographies.
 By divesting assets, banks will be able to focus on their core competencies, streamline their structures, redeploy their capital into more attractive areas and increase capital to meet rising regulatory capital requirements.

-Buying a bank that is in distress can alleviate those challenges.
-But to pull off a distressed deal requires a very different way of working compared to the traditional takeover process.
-To be prepared for a distressed deal, banks should assemble a quick response team made up of leaders from across the institution.
-That team should perform dry due diligence runs so they’re prepared to do that work under the pressure of a compressed timeline set by regulators.
+• To compete in a fast-moving, high pressure bidding war or in a distressed deal, firms should assemble a quick response team made up of leaders from across the institution.
+That team should perform dry due diligence runs so they’re prepared to do that work under a compressed timeline.

-— Daniel Goerlich, Banking and Capital Markets Deals Leader
+— Dan Goerlich, Banking and Capital Markets Deals Leader

 The bottom line